 Spreadsheet.com is designed for collaboration and provides channels where you can work with your team.
 A Channel is a place where you can send messages to other users.

-Use channels to share a note explaining why you changed the status of an opportunity in your team's CRM workbook, to detail the next steps you will take with a bug in your team's bug tracker, or send a message @ a user to welcome them to your team's project tracker.
+Use channels to share a note explaining why you changed the status of an opportunity in your team's CRM workbook, or to detail the next steps you will take with a bug in your team's bug tracker, or to send an @Message to a new user welcoming them to your team's project tracker.

 Workbook, Row, and Cell Channels

 Each workbook has three levels of channels: the Workbook channel, the Row channel, and the Cell channel.
-The linked articles cover how messages in each channel work.
-But for all channels, users must have the permission level of "Commenter" or higher to be able to comment in a workbook.
-On channels, all content is displayed in reverse chronological order with the newest messages at the bottom.
+For all channels, users must have the permission level of "Commenter" or higher to be able to comment in a workbook.
+All content in channels is displayed in reverse chronological order with the newest messages at the bottom.

-At the highest level is the workbook channel which can be accessed from any worksheet or view within the workbook.
-The Workbook channel contains an audit log of added users and is used to collaborate with others about the workbook at large.
+At the highest level is the workbook channel which can be accessed from any worksheet or view within your workbook.
+The workbook channel contains an audit log of added users and is used to collaborate with others about the workbook at large.

 The workbook channel can be accessed via the workbook messages icon in the top right of your worksheet.

 Rows with messages currently in them will be denoted by a yellow message flag in the top right corner of the row header for that row.
 You can expand a row. by double clicking on the row number, clicking on the expand icon in the row header, or by right clicking on a row and selecting "Expand row..." from the dropdown.